Granatina/Template10-wiki/Welcome-|-Nuget.md

 ### WE LOVE CONVENTIONS

-Template 10 was inspired by the Asp.NET MVC project template included with Visual Studio.
+Template 10 was inspired by the Asp.NET MVC project template. which is included with Visual Studio.
 What’s terrific about that project template is that it includes empty folders.
-Those give direction on conventions for where files and classes belong – if a developer doesn’t already have an established pattern.
-Template 10 does the same thing, shipping with empty folders like Converts and Models to make simple things no-brainers.
+Don't get it?
+Those folders give developers conventions for where files and classes belong, right out of the box – if a developer doesn’t already have an established pattern.
+Template 10 does the same thing, shipping with empty folders like Converters and Models to make simple things no-brainers.
 And, like MVC, Template 10 doesn't require you to follow our folder conventions.

 ### WE'RE WARMING-UP TO OPEN SOURCE

 Though some Microsoft people are contributors to this project, it’s important you realize that this is open source and a product of community contribution.
-This is awesome, by the way, because we can tweak the holy crap out of this code base from the trial and errors of scores of developers using Template 10.
+This is awesome, by the way, because we can tweak the holy crap out of this code base based on the input and feedback of scores of developers using Template 10.
 And, who benefits?
 Every single one of us.

 > As an aside, we're also warming-up to GitHub.
-Not bad.
+Not bad at all.

 ### WE LOVE MVVM

 Template 10 is not an MVVM framework and it does not require MVVM.
 That being said, Template 10 loves MVVM and enables developers to use the pattern easily.
 The most significant way Template 10 makes MVVM easy is the INavigable interface intended for view-models.
-Once this is implemented, view-models have OnNavigatedTo, OnNavigatedFrom, and OnNavigatingFrom methods, just like a XAML page.
+Once this is implemented, view-models have OnNavigatedTo, OnNavigatedFrom, and OnNavigatingFrom methods, just like an XAML page.

 > If you use an MVVM framework like Light, Caliburn, Cross, or Prism, you will be happy to learn that these can work in peaceful coexistence with Template 10.
 This was by design.
 There is no up-front requirement for MVVM in Template 10 and once you start to use the pattern, there is no requirement for a specific framework or set of frameworks.